 Why should I get a custom antenna?The stock antennas that come with the miners are very low performance.
 They are intended for use in major urban areas such as London or New York.
-Unless you live in Auckland or Wellington CBD, running a miner on a stock antenna will not result in great gains at all.
+Unless you live in a major CBD, running a miner on a stock antenna will not result in great gains at all.
 New Zealand has a diverse and rugged landscape with many natural features that can block and interfere with radio signals.
 Also because of our low population density the miners we have are scattered across reasonable distances.
 Therefore it is always recommended to upgrade your stock antenna to a custom antenna and place that antenna as high as you can.

 I am renting or cannot place anything on the roof, what do I do?To be honest, any custom antenna will outperform the stock antenna, even if it is placed indoors.
 If you cannot access or have no permission to place an antenna on the roof maybe try attach it to another high object such as a fence, toolshed or garage.
 If outdoors is no option at all, placing an antenna in a roof cavity (indoors) will still yield reasonable results providing the roof structure isn't metal.